jonathanwoolf/CS122A/S.A.V.V.Y/README.md

 * Use the left joystick to move forwards and backwards
 * Use the right joystick to turn, using both joysticks allows you to perform a more gradual turn as you move forward
-* The vehicle will stop to avoid obstacles
+* The vehicle will stop automatically to avoid obstacles from the front

 Summary: